 General Information

 The Master of Arts in Teaching programs are designed to accommodate adult learners who are returning to school to fulfill a dream to teach.
 Many classes are currently offered online, both synchronously and asynchronously.
-Those that are not currently offered online are offered on campus in a face-to-face setting.
-All students must meet state requirements for completion of Field Experience observations that are scheduled during normal school hours (8AM-3PM, when schools are open) to fulfill observation requirements.
-Thus, candidates may need to plan time in schools to observe (and away from work) while enrolled in the program.
-Student teaching requires candidates to teach in an elementary, middle or secondary school for a full 16-week semester.
+All students must meet Field Experience requirements which are embedded in coursework.
+Licensure candidates will complete a student teaching experience in an elementary, middle, or secondary school for a full 16-week semester.

 Licensure